+Constipation during pregnancy is a common problem and nearly half of all pregnant women get constipated at some point.
 Constipation occurs when there is abdominal pain or discomfort, difficult and infrequent bowel movements, and the passage of hard stools.
-Unfortunately, constipation affects approximately half of all women at some point during their pregnancy.

 What causes constipation during pregnancy?

 In general, worry, anxiety, minimal physical exercise, and a low-fiber diet may cause constipation.
 Constipation during pregnancy is due to the increase in progesterone hormones that relax the intestinal muscle causing food and waste to move slower through your system.